-Indiana withdrew from the national Common Core standards in March. by the State Board of Education at the end of April, according to the Indiana Department of Education website.
+Indiana withdrew from the national Common Core standards in March.
+New academic standards were approved by the State Board of Education at the end of April, according to the Indiana Department of Education website.

 The state is also rolling out a new version of the ISTEP in spring 2015, which teachers would prepare students for during the current school year.

-Some educators, like those in the , think Indiana would benefit from collecting data from the new test and standards for one year while using different data for teacher evaluations.
+Some educators, like those in the Indiana State Teacher’s Association , think Indiana would benefit from collecting data from the new test and standards for one year while using different data for teacher evaluations.

 “Still do the tests, still collect the data, but give us some time to see how this is going to play this first year and in the decisions that we make,” ISTA President Teresa Meredith said. “[The standards] are not hugely different, but they’re different enough that teachers have to familiarize themselves with the new standards and the timeline in which standards are being taught.”